-Place strips of duct tape either horizontally across or vertically across the baggie, depending on the direction of the print.
-You’ll want a little to hand off of the bottom.
+Step 2: Place strips of duct tape either horizontally across or vertically across the baggie, depending on the direction of the print.
+You’ll want a little to hang off of the bottom.

 (For the Phineas and Ferb print it needed to go vertically.
 For the cat selfie and camper duct tapes, it went horizontally.
 Horizontally seemed to be easier.)